 All new students attend an orientation session before the first day of class.
-Students will be informed of the date and time of the orientation during enrollment.
+Students will be informed of the date and time of the scheduled orientation during the enrollment process.
 Some programs also have specific orientation requirements, as follows:

-- International students in M-1 and F-1 visa categories must complete a Mandatory Orientation according to the Department of Homeland Security/ICE regulations.
+- International students in both M-1 and F-1 visa categories must complete a Mandatory Orientation according to the Department of Homeland Security/ICE regulations.